SeaQL/sea-orm/README.md

 3. Testable

-    Use Mock / SQLite to write tests for your application logic.
+    Use mock connections and/or SQLite to write tests for your application logic.

 4. Service Oriented